10 things you must do to secure your linux server

 After stopping, disabling, or removing services, recheck open ports:

-Ensure only the necessary services are listening.
+sudo netstat -tulnpEnsure only the necessary services are listening.
 You should see your essential services like SSH (custom port), HTTP, HTTPS, or any database services you intentionally left active.

 Step 5: Regular Maintenance

 Disabling unused services is not a one-time task.
 As you install new software or deploy applications, periodically audit your server to ensure no unnecessary services or ports are left open.
-Tools like lsof -i
+Tools like lsof -i and ufw status can help you monitor network activity and keep your server secure.

 Why This Matters